naisarg12/prog3_naisarg/README.md

 # prog3

-helper files for the intro cg class's third programming assignment
+this is the readme file for the partial_submission of the 3rd program.